tinytinydev/Visa_TechSeries_ApiSecurity/readme.md

-# Visa Hands-On Exercises @ SMU Tech Series
+# Visa Hands-On Exercises @ Ellipsis Tech Series

 ## Introduction
 There are 3 different Hands-On exercises on API Security in this repository.